 Meet the Professionals...

-Anne- Anne Thorne has been the Headteacher at Longcause School since January 2010.
+Anne- Anne Hutchinson has been the Headteacher at Longcause School since January 2010.
 She will liaise with families and take an overall professional lead on the project.
 Anne also forms part of The Family Team.

 Jodie- Jodie will be delivering play works sessions.
 The fundamental principles and structure of the play therapy work is based on the Theraplay® model developed in the USA.
 Jodie has been delivering therapeutic support

 Vickie- Vickie will be delivering sessions to support early attention and engagement.
 She has worked at Longcause for 6 years.

 Richard- Richard is an Occupational Therapist he has undergone training in sensory integration and specialises in working with children with sensory processing and sensory integration difficulties.
 By using a variety of techniques he works with children to help build their sensory awareness, physical confidence and social skills.

 The Family Team- Vicky, Theresa and Anne form our family team.
 Their session will be a relaxed opportunity to talk just as adults about your child’s needs.